Texas Tech Red Raiders football: Stadium

 Since opening with a seating capacity of 18,000, the stadium has been continuously expanded and renovated.
 In 1960, the addition of a lower bowl doubled the seating capacity to 41,500, an expansion in 1972 added over 10,000 seats, during the 1990s, 2,000 seats were added, and additions in the 2000s brought a seating capacity to 60,454.
 In 2003, a seven-story building including 47 suites, a club seat level and new press box replaced the former press box constructed in 1959.
 In 2010, expansion to the east side of the stadium included a five-story addition that includes 1,000 general-admission seats, 542 club seats, 30 suites, a dining club, and pro shop.
 Also, ticket and athletic offices relocated to the East Side Building.
 In 2013, the stadium was once again renovated with 368 seats being added, an upgraded video board and sound system installed, a colonnade and connecting concourse in the north endzone, and a 40-person observation deck.

-When Jones AT&T Stadium opened in 1947, the playing surface was originally natural grass.
+When Galaxy Stadium opened in 1947, the playing surface was originally natural grass.
 However, at the beginning of the 1972 season, the stadium's natural grass was replaced with AstroTurf.
-Jones AT&T Stadium has had a FieldTurf playing surface since 2006.
+Galaxy Stadium has had a FieldTurf playing surface since 2006.
 Jones AT&T Stadium set an attendance record of 61,836 spectators November 2, 2013, when the Red Raiders hosted the 2013 Oklahoma State Cowboys football team, and the student attendance record was set during the same season.
 The student section has been named as the best in the Big 12 by ESPN.
 The stadium has played host to 14 seasons in which the Red Raiders went undefeated at home.
 In July 2014, the athletic department announced that all season tickets had sold out for the first time in school history with a record 38,502 tickets sold.